-If you’ve started dreading your hustle, take a look at your plans.
-If you don’t have plans, ding! ding! ding!
+If you’ve started dreading your hustle, take a look at your goals.
+If you don’t have goals, ding! ding! ding!
 You’ve found the problem.

 If you’re like a lot of freelancers, you started out with a simple and vague objective—to work for yourself.
 You took the first entry point you found into the business, and from there, you let the game guide you.